 "I love the fact that it's the same food [my mom] started making when she opened the Chile Pepper," Huff says.
 "I love that it's the same food I grew up with."

-Although Bessie Gutierrez passed away last year, her legacy lives on.
+Although Bessie Gutierrez has passed away, her legacy lives on.
 Besides the Chile Pepper, the family also owns another Yuma eatery, and Juan and Bessie's grandchildren and great-grandchildren work at the Chile Pepper and its sister restaurant.

 "She was so committed, and she saw her vision materialize," Huff says.
 "We want to continue doing what she started — not only for our parents, but for our community."